Dr Martin Sterry

 Tel: 0116 252 5735

 Martin read archaeology and ancient history at Cardiff University.
 He then worked as a field archaeologist for Albion Archaeology before moving to Leicester to complete his Masters and PhD on Iron Age to Roman landscapes in central Italy.
-Since completing his PhD he has worked as a research assistant for the Ghadames Archaeological Survey: Phase 1, as a research associate on the Leverhulme funded Peopling the Desert Project and is currently a Postdoctoral Research Fellow on the Trans-Sahara Project.
-His primary research interests are landscape archaeology, GIS applications and remote sensing.
+Since completing his PhD he has worked as a research assistant for the Ghadames Archaeological Survey: Phase 1, assistant director of the Ghadames Archaeological Survey: Phase 2 and as a research associate on the Leverhulme funded Peopling the Desert Project.
+He is currently a Post-Doctoral Research Fellow on the Trans-Sahara Project and leads the research strand on urbanisation and state-formation.
+His primary research interests are on the landscape archaeology of the Sahara, North Africa and Mediterranean, GIScience and remote sensing.

 - Antiquity Prize 2013 and Open Access: Mattingly, D.J. and Sterry M. 2013.
 The first towns in the central Sahara.
 Antiquity 87 (336): 503-18.

 - Mattingly, D.J., Sterry, M. and Leitch, V. 2013.
 Fortified farms and defended villages of Late Roman and Late Antique Africa.
 Antiquité Tardive 21: 99-119.